 Donald R. Epley, Ph.D., CCIM, MAI, is professor of marketing and e-commerce and the current holder of the distinguished professorship in real estate.
-He is the current director of the Mitchell College of Business Center for Real Estate Studies.
+He is the current director of the Mitchell College of Business Center For Real Estate Studies and Economic Development.

 Teaching assignments have included either a chair or distinguished professorship at the University of Arkansas, Mississippi State University and Washington State University.
 He is a licensed real estate broker and a certified general appraiser.
 He holds the CCIM designation from the Commercial and Investment Real Estate Institute, and the MAI and SRA designations from The Appraisal Institute.